Harry Bigelow

-Harry Augustus Bigelow (September 22, 1874January 8, 1950) was an American lawyer.
-A Harvard graduate, he worked in private practice in Hawaii before being chosen as one of the first faculty members of the University of Chicago Law School in 1904.
-Bigelow remained at Chicago for forty years and rose to become dean of the law school.
+Harry Augustus Bigelow (September 22, 1874 – January 8, 1950) was an American lawyer.
+As a Harvard graduate, he worked in private practice in Hawaii before being chosen as one of the first faculty members of the University of Chicago Law School in 1904.
+Bigelow remained at Chicago for forty years and served as the 3rd dean of the law school from 1929 and 1933.
 He wrote a number of textbooks and advised the American Law Institute.
 After retirement, he became a member of the National Loyalty Review Board, established by Harry S. Truman to vet federal employees.
 In his private life, Bigelow had collections of African and Japanese art and was an avid big game hunter, in the course of which he became one of the first white men to cross the Belgian Congo west of Lake Edward.

 Early life

 Harry Augustus Bigelow was born in Norwood, Massachusetts, on September 22, 1874.
 He graduated from Harvard College in 1896 and was awarded a degree from the Harvard Law School in 1899.
 Bigelow afterwards worked as a clerk in a conveyancing office in Boston and, for one semester, as a part-time lecturer on criminal law at Harvard.
 From 1900 to 1903 he practiced law in Honolulu, Hawaii, and was a junior member of the Hawaii State Bar Association.